eonil/swift-segment-query/README.md

 let b = x[...1].sum
 let c = a..<b

-/// Get index of segment and offset from segment starting point. let (a,b) = x.location(at: 230)
+/// Get index of segment and in-segment-offset from an offset. let (a,b) = x.location(at: 230)
 assert(a == 1)
 assert(b == 8)